snailfrying/flowers/README.md

 1. Highlight any text on a webpage (or PDF)
 2. The Flowers popover appears automatically
 3. Choose: **Translate** | **Polish** | **Generate Note** | **Ask AI**

+### Image OCR

+1. Right-click any image on a webpage
+2. Select **Extract Text (Flowers)**
+3. OCR result appears in the popover—then translate, polish, or generate notes
+4. Requires a Vision model (e.g. GPT-4o, Claude 3, Gemini 3 Flash) in Settings → Model Config

 ### PDF Documents